israsecnet/XufiSIEMClient/README.md

   ```
    python3 setup.py
   ```
-5. Verify installation
-   Reboot the device and verify health check pings are being sent to server.
+5. Verify installation by rebooting the device, and verify health check pings are being sent to server.

 ## Contact